 If you do successfully apply and are given the “Blue Card”, then your spouse and children, if you have them will also be eligible for permanent residency, whilst foreign parents can also be granted long stay VISAS.

 One thing that is worth bearing in mind is that as a permanent resident of Singapore, your children, if they are under 18, will be required to undergo National Service.

 There are 3 different ways to apply for Permanent Resident status; a Professional, Technical Personnel and Skilled Workers scheme (PTS), by far the most popular choice, the Global Investor Program scheme (GIP Scheme) and the Foreign Artistic Talent Scheme.

-The Foreign Artistic Talent Scheme is open to very few people as it is tailored towards people who have made and outstanding contribution towards the arts.
+The Foreign Artistic Talent Scheme is open to very few people as it is tailored towards those who have made an outstanding contribution towards the arts.

-Professional, Technical Personnel and Skilled Workers scheme (PTS) is by far the most popular and successful way of applying, and requires you to hold and employment pass or study pass.
-Applicants under 50 years of age are preferred, with good academic and employment qualifications, and voluntary work and contributing to the wider society are also considered to be advantageous.
+Professional, Technical Personnel and Skilled Workers scheme (PTS) is by far the most popular and successful way of applying, and requires you to hold an employment pass or study pass.
+Applicants under 50 years of age are preferred, with good academic and employment qualifications.
+Performing voluntary work and contributing to the wider society are also considered to be advantageous.

 The Global Investor Program is for entrepreneurs with outstanding track records who are able to either invest $2.5 million in a new business entity or existing business operation in Singapore, or $2.5 million into an approved fund investing into Singapore based companies.